-One of the most confusing processes in the mortgage process today is a pre approval.
-This is the process used to qualify a borrower when they are looking to buy a home.
+One of the most confusing processes when buying a home is the mortgage pre-approval.
+This process is used to qualify borrowers that are looking to buy a home.
 The process can help determine up front whether you are able to buy or should wait.

-Step 1 In the pre-approval process is to have the lender pull your credit.
-What they will look for is credit history usually 2-3 trade lines (credit cards, car loans, student loans, etc.) that have been open for a 1-2 years and have been paid on time.
-Your lender will also look for any bad credit that could hurt your chances of being approved.
+Step 1.
+In the mortgage pre-approval process you will have the lender pull your credit.
+What they will look at is your credit history.
+They will usually want to see a minimum of 2-3 trade lines.
+Tradelines are credit cards, car loans, student loans, and etc. They will want to see them being open for 1-2 years.
+As well, lenders will want to see that debts have been paid on time. lenders will also look for any bad credit that could hurt your chances of being approved.

-Step 2 Your lender will want current paystubs, w-2’s and tax returns to verify what income can be used to qualify you for your loan.
-They will also check for any expenses on tax returns that will have to consider such as un reimbursed items on a tax return.
+Step 2.
+Your lender will want current paystubs as well as w-2’s and tax returns.
+Lenders view this to verify what income can be used to qualify you for your loan.
+They will also check for any losses on tax returns.

-You will be able to use this pre-approval to show your realtor and buyers to let them know you have been vetted buy a mortgage company or a bank and your are qualified to buy the home.
+In conclusion, you will then share this pre-approval with your realtor and home sellers.
+This lets them know you have been vetted buy a mortgage company and are qualified to buy the home.

 Senior Loan Officer

 North East Financial Middletown, CT